MS cleared by police of any wrongdoing

 SOUTH Wales East Senedd member Laura Anne Jones has been cleared by police of any wrongdoing after she faced allegations of falsifying mileage for her expenses claims.

-The Welsh Conservative member faced a probe after the Senedd standards commissioner Douglas Bain referred a complaint to the force earlier this year.
+The Welsh Conservative member, who lives in Wyesham, Monmouth, faced a probe after the Senedd standards commissioner Douglas Bain referred a complaint to the force earlier this year.

 South Wales Police said it had finished its inquiries into Laura Anne Jones with "no evidence of fraudulent activity" uncovered.